kyclark/bioinformatics_primer/book.md

 \newpage

-# Chapter 12: Introduction to Python
+# Chapter 7: Programming with Python

 > “Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.” - Martin Fowler